 Talking to Action investigates contemporary community-based art and social practices in Latin America and Los Angeles.
-Part of the Getty’s initiative Pacific Standard Time: Los Angeles/Latin America, I am working as curatorial consultant at Otis with the lead curator/researcher Bill Kelley Jr. During 2014-2015 artists and investigators participated in collaborative research that culminated in a series of symposia 2015.
-The second phase will be a large-scale, multi-platform exhibition at the Ben Maltz Gallery September – December 2017 that will be accompanied by pubic programs and a comprehensive bilingual publication.
+Part of the Getty’s initiative Pacific Standard Time: Los Angeles/Latin America initiative, I worked as Curatorial Consultant on this project with the lead curator/researcher Bill Kelley Jr. During 2014-2015 artists and investigators participated in collaborative research that culminated in a series of symposia and the multi-platform exhibition at Otis.

-Rather than consider the LA/LA relationship from one side only – the perspective from Los Angeles towards Latin America –we are attempting to build a direct dialogue with artists and researchers across the hemisphere to discuss issues and art practices in common, and to provide a platform for artists who freely blur the lines between object making, political and environmental activism, community organizing, and performance.
+Rather than considering the LA/LA relationship from one side only – the perspective from Los Angeles towards Latin America –this project direct dialogue with artists and researchers across the hemisphere to discuss issues and art practices in common and to provide a platform for artists who freely blur the lines between object making, political and environmental activism, community organizing, and performance.

-The Talking to Action exhibition will create specific platforms for artistic, research and pedagogical processes within gallery spaces, video and film screenings, performances, public programs and the classroom.
-These multiple platforms will accommodate the various transdisciplinary practices to address local and global issues in both Latin America and LA including migration and memory; critical mapping and cartographic practices; environmental issues and policies; gender rights and legislation; indigenous culture; violence and policing tactics through both existing work and new collaborations.
+The Talking to Action exhibition created specific platforms for artistic, research and pedagogical processes within the gallery spaces, in public programs and in the classroom.
+I taught two graduate seminars in conjunction with the exhibition—my students interviewed visiting artists and wrote texts for the exhibition’s gallery guide.
+These multiple platforms accommodated the various transdisciplinary practices to address local and global issues in both Latin America and LA including migration and memory; critical mapping and cartographic practices; environmental issues and policies; gender rights and legislation; indigenous culture; violence and policing tactics through both existing work and new collaborations.